StrataBytes/Helios-Core/README.md

 ## Project Structure

-Helios Core operates as a central script (`app.py`) that controls various services within the robot, allowing for modular additions and updates.
+Helios Core operates as a central script (`app.py`) that controls various add-on services for the robot, allowing for modular additions and updates.
 Here's a high-level overview of the project directories and files:
 ```
 C:.
 |   app.py              # Core script for controlling services